 - Review past medical history and drugs being taken.

-Careful examination is required in order to assess a possible underlying cause; for example:
+The primary aim of the bedside evaluation of a dizzy patient is the detection of any vestibular deficits.
+Careful examination is required in order to assess a possible underlying cause - for example:

 - Cardiovascular (see also separate article Cardiovascular History and Examination):